Click here to search courses

 Mike Priestley

-Mike sits on the Finance and Corporate Working group; on the Remuneration Committee, on the Search and Governance Committee and plays a leading role in self-assessment by co-Chairing the Quality Working Group.
-He is a Safeguarding link governor.
+Mike sits on the Finance and Corporate Working Group, the Remuneration Committee, the Search and Governance Committee, and plays a leading role in self-assessment by co-chairing the Quality Working Group.
+He is a safeguarding link governor.

 Denise Rollo